If we can cook it, you can cook it!

 • Step 1 Cut rhubarb stalks to fit crosswise inside the top of a 9-by-5-inch loaf pan.
 (They should be about 5 inches, but they could also be a little less.)
 You’ll need enough rhubarb to cover the top of the cake in the loaf pan, plus a few extra pieces in case any split during poaching.

-• Step 2 In a medium pot, combine sugar, 1 cup water and the vanilla bean and seeds, and bring to a boil.
+• Step 2 In a medium pot, combine sugar, 1 cup water, and the vanilla bean and seeds, and bring to a boil.
 Simmer until the sugar dissolves, about 2 minutes.
 Stir in rhubarb, simmer for 1 minute, then remove from heat.
 Cool to room temperature, then slice rhubarb in half lengthwise so you have long, thin pieces.
 Reserve poaching liquid.

 • Step 3 Heat oven to 350 degrees, and butter and flour the loaf pan.
-In a medium bowl, whisk together flour, baking powder and salt.
+In a medium bowl, whisk together flour, baking powder, and salt.

-• Step 4 In a small bowl, whisk together milk, vanilla extract and vanilla seeds.
+• Step 4 In a small bowl, whisk together milk, vanilla extract, and vanilla seeds.

 • Step 5 In the bowl of an electric mixer fitted with the paddle attachment, beat butter and sugar until light and fluffy.
 Beat in eggs, one at a time, scraping down the bowl between each addition.
-Beat in half the flour mixture until just combined, then beat in milk mixture until barely combined, scraping the sides of the bowl.
-Beat in remaining flour mixture until just combined.
+Beat in half the flour mixture until just combined, then beat in the milk mixture until barely combined, scraping the sides of the bowl.
+Beat in the remaining flour mixture until just combined.

-• Step 6 Scrape half the batter into prepared pan, then lay half of the rhubarb slices in an even layer on top of the batter.
+• Step 6 Scrape half the batter into the prepared pan, then lay half of the rhubarb slices in an even layer on top of the batter.
 Cover with remaining batter, smoothing the top.

-• Step 7 Bake cake for 20 minutes to set the top, then remove pan from the oven and quickly lay the remaining rhubarb slices next to each other on the top of cake.
+• Step 7 Bake the cake for 20 minutes to set the top, then remove the pan from the oven and quickly lay the remaining rhubarb slices next to each other on the top of the cake.
 Return pan to oven and bake until a toothpick inserted in the cake’s center comes out clean, another 30 to 50 minutes.

 • Step 8 While cake is baking, bring rhubarb-poaching liquid to a boil over high heat, then reduce to a simmer